Doctor's Assessment Included

 Why It Matters

-Rubella immunity is particularly important for women of childbearing age, as rubella infection during early pregnancy can cause congenital rubella syndrome, leading to serious birth defects.
+Rubella immunity is particularly important for women of childbearing age, as rubella infection during early pregnancy can cause congenital rubella syndrome (CRS), leading to serious birth defects.
+In rare cases an IgG test can give a false positive, so a doctor may repeat or combine tests before drawing conclusions.
 Verifying immunity through IgG testing supports pregnancy planning and public health protection.

 When to Test